 - In HBs-Ag negative, anti-HBc positive PLWH undergoing immunosuppression: - Those treated with severe immunosuppressive therapy (chemotherapy for lymphoma/leukaemia or stem-cell or solid-organ transplantation) should receive TDF/TAF therapy to prevent HBV reactivation.
 For persons with other markers of possible HBV exposure including isolated anti-HBs positivity (without a history of vaccination) careful monitoring for HBV reactivation is required - In PLWH treated with B-cell-depleting agents (rituximab, ofatumumab, natalizumab, alemtuzumab, ibritumomab) TDF/TAF should be part of the ART.
 If TDF/TAF is contraindicated, second line options include 3TC and FTC.
-However, cases of reactivation due to 3TC resistance have been described - Those treated with other immunosuppressive therapy (e.g. TNF alpha inhibitor) careful monitoring with HBV-DNA and HBsAg is required for HBV reactivation.
-If this is not possible, addition of TDF/ TAF is recommended
+However, cases of reactivation due to 3TC resistance have been described - In those not treated with HBV-active ART who receive other immunosuppressive therapy (e.g. TNF alpha inhibitor), careful monitoring with HBV-DNA and HBsAg is required for HBV reactivation.
+If this is not possible, addition of TDF/TAF is recommended